brandonchaffee/arbitria/docs/prop-appendix.rst

 Contract            ``WindowedThreshold.sol``

 Description         | Accounts sender's votes on a proposal, through delegation to **GPf2**, and assess
-                    | validity (meeting threshold) of proposal with new vote totals.
+                    | validity (meeting threshold) of the proposal with new vote totals.
 Then, appends
                     | proposal  ID to the ``inVote`` set of the sender so as to block transfer until
                     | this proposal has been resolved as deemed by the sender, using **GPf3**.